Getting Started with TEMPO and Snowflake

 What You'll Build

-1. Obtain the TEMPO Native App from the Snowflake Marketplace.
+2. Install the TEMPO Native App

 TEMPO_WH